KidPluto/RESTfulCalendar/README.md

     * Creates new meeting
     * Deletes original meeting
 * Sync calendars - tests CalenderSyncJob
+  * Assumption - the input is two calendars, with the same month/year
-  * Export meetings for calendar
+  * All meetings from each calendar are copied to the other calendar

 # Notes